 The CryptO'pinion?

-Mystic Realm is one of those games that proves jazzy graphics and sonic boom sound effects aren't required for a great gaming experience.
-And that is exactly what we have here.
-Even though I don't imagine many people reading this article would agree - well, not until you take the plunge and play a few games for yourself.
+Mystic Realm is one of those games that helps to prove jazzy graphics and sonic boom sound effects aren't required for a great gaming experience.
+And that is exactly what we have here and, even though I don't imagine many people reading this article would agree?
+Well, not until you take the plunge and play a couple of games for yourself.

 Fans of the RPG/Dungeon Crawling genres will love Mystic Realm, I am positive of this.
 It's no thrills with fantastic adventure elements and I have thoroughly enjoyed the arduous task of rescuing another damsel in distress!

 An enjoyable, dungeon-crawling romp with frivolous graphics.
-Humble yet I loved every second of it!!
+Humble yet I absolutely loved every second of it!!

-There's an interesting thread over on Atari-Forum about a new version of Ghouls And Ghosts under development for the Atari STe by Sascha Springer.
-He's teased us with images and videos of lush sprites/landscapes and smooth scrolling but has just released an early beta.
-This was a jaw-dropping moment and proves the potential of the Atari ST - when in the hands of talent.
-I cannot wait to see more and wish Sascha much success!
+What a platformer this is but... hang on... there is a new version under development.
+I recently found an interesting thread on Atari-Forum about a new version of Ghouls And Ghosts for the Atari STe by Sascha Springer.
+He's teased us with images/videos of lush sprites & landscapes and has just released an early beta.
+This was a jaw-dropping moment that proved the potential of the Atari ST - when in the hands of talent.

-This download is available via Atari-Forum [requires a 4MB Atari STe w/ hdd]
+An early download is available via Atari-Forum [requires a 4MB Atari STe w/ hdd]

 Most Atari ST games are available on a floppy disk which has been converted into a disk image and downloadable off the Internet, be they legit or not.
 Nothing beats the sound & feel of using a real ST with its floppy disk chugging away.
 What an authentic way to spend an evening and there are thousands of games to choose from.

 IMGRF2X is a program, developed by Peter Putnik and provides a great way to use these images - without the hassle of finding a real floppy disk.
 It's basically software CosmosEx/Gotek and works with most files: .ST and .MSA.
-Obviously, the requirements are raised beyond the stock 520ST because you need >2MB Ram.
+Obviously, the requirements are raised beyond the stock 520ST because you need >2MB RAM.
 Also, a hard drive or UltraSatan is beneficial to store all your virtual floppies.
 Which is only obvious, right?

 I don't think there are many Atari ST users these days struggling with only 512K RAM.
 Exactly, so read on...